richardcrng/redux-leaves/README.md

   // It knows its own logic!
 }
 ```
-A reducer function that is responsible for a granular piece of state.
-This is typically a `string`, `boolean` or `array`, but could be an `object`.
+Returns a reducer function that is responsible for a granular piece of state (boolean, string, array or object).

 Every reducer leaf has the following action creators attached: